How To Get Your Health Goals Back On Track

-For many of us, the beginning of a diet program can often feel like the beginning of a relationship.
+For many of us, setting health goals can often feel like the beginning of a relationship.
 We’re excited to embark on something new, enthusiastic about the changes in our lives, and looking forward to the possibilities ahead.
-Of course, after that honeymoon period runs its course, sometimes it can be difficult to maintain that same level of enthusiasm toward the program, as we become complacent or begin to recognize the uncomfortable moments more often than we used to.
+Of course, after that honeymoon period runs its course, it can be difficult to maintain that same level of enthusiasm toward the program.
+We may become complacent or begin to recognize the uncomfortable moments more often than we used to.

 Sounds a little counter-intuitive, right?
 Luckily, I’ve dedicated the better part of 2016 thus far to really focusing on ways to re-motivate ourselves once the magic wears off.
 Read below for my tips on keeping up with your program and remaining empowered even after the honeymoon period is over! 🙂